joesan/bash_profile/linux/README.md

 ```

 Make sure to adapt the ROS distribution accordingly.
 Here in this case it is the noetic for me on my Ubuntu 20.04

+## Additional Steps - Install Ammonite REPL for Scala

+The predef.sc file is where all the needed imports are configured so that Ammonite can load them when we start the Ammonite shell